BostonTechie/hive-multisig-frontend/README.md

-# Hive Multisig
+# Sig Vault

-One-stop frontend for all multisig needs
+Hive multisig accounts which facilitate the creation and management of essentilly businesses and organizations www.sigvault.com